zaurh/CoTam/README.md

 Firebase Firestore (for storing user and message data)

-Firebase Storage (for uploading images)
+Firebase Storage (for uploading images and videos.)

 Coil (for loading images asynchronous)